Learn about single-hand placement with a built-in loading tip

 to a friend or family member

-Paragard allows patients to keep their normal period3
+Paragard allows patients to keep their normal cycle3

-With the majority of patients experiencing no significant changes in their natural menstrual cycle
+In a survey, more women reported experiencing no significant changes in their natural menstrual cycle than those who did

-A study showed that over the first 6 months using Paragard, women reported6:
+A different study showed that over the first 6 months using Paragard, women reported6:

-Bleeding significantly decreased (23%) from an estimated PBAC=195 at one month post-insertion to PBAC=151 at 6 months.
+Bleeding significantly decreased (23%) from an estimated Pictorial Blood Loss Assessment Chart (PBAC)=195 at one month post-insertion to PBAC=151 at 6 months.
 IUD satisfaction improved over time, increasing from between “Neutral and Satisfied” to “Satisfied,” and cramping decreased from “biweekly and weekly” to “once or twice a month” over the 6-month study.

 Say yes to periods